Defense earns redemption as Georgia ends long title drought - NewsBreak

 Held without a sack in the loss to Alabama in Atlanta, Georgia's defense appeared to break through on the fourth play of the game.

 Defensive tackle Jordan Davis reached Alabama quarterback Bryce Young for an apparent sack.
-Young lost control of the ball, and linebacker Nakobe Dean scooped it up and ran for what was called a touchdown by the officials.‘Typically, we like to pair our advertising icon, the Aflac duck, next to culturally relevant people’ That would be Nick Saban
+Young lost control of the ball, and linebacker Nakobe Dean scooped it up and ran for what was called a touchdown by the officials.

 Following a review, the play was ruled an incomplete pass.
 Officials ruled Young's arm was going forward as he was tossed to the ground.
 The Crimson Tide's drive continued and ended with a field goal.